Rhetoric of Donald Trump: Violence

+Trump regularly uses social media to criticize his political opponents.
+Democratic officials have criticized the posts as encouraging political violence.

 Trump has been identified as a key figure in increasing political violence in America both for and against him.
 Trump has embraced extremism, conspiracy theories such as Q-Anon, and far-right militia movements to a greater extent than any modern American president.
 Trump has espoused combative and violent rhetoric and promised retribution against his political enemies.
 (Note: Attributed to multiple sources:) Trump's normalization and revisionist history of the January 6 Capitol attack and grant of clemency to all January 6 rioters including the Proud Boys and Oath Keepers was described by counterterrorism researchers as encouraging future political violence, and Trump later suggested the two groups may have a place in the political conversation.

 In 2023, Reuters released a series of reports examining the highest levels of politically motivated violence since the 1970s that started in 2016 when Trump first ran for president, which has seen relatively more violence directed at people instead of property.
 Reuters notes a few theories for this increase, including the 'coarsening' political rhetoric of the Trump era.
-They also found that the people who murdered others for political reasons since January 6, 2021 have mostly been associated with the extreme right.
+They also found that the people who murdered others for political reasons since January 6, 2021, have mostly been associated with the extreme right.

 Trump's rhetoric has been described as using Argumentum ad baculum, or an appeal to force and intimidation to coerce behavior.
 Trump has been noted to use either direct or veiled comments with plausible deniability suggesting the possibility of violence by his supporters.
 He has been described as using stochastic terrorism.
 In Politico, Michael Schaffer wrote, "In the 45th and possibly 47th president, America has a leading political figure of unprecedented rhetorical violence."